 Lake Louise is known for the incredible mountain scenery and turquoise blue lake.
 Visiting Lake Louise should be on everyone’s list who’s visiting Banff National Park for the first time, or even if it’s your tenth time.

-Lake Louise does have a larger public parking lot than Moraine Lake, which does have a daily fee of $12.25 per vehicle.
-This parking lot at Lake Louise won’t fill up quite as quickly or as early as Moraine Lake, but it will still fill up.
+Lake Louise does have a larger public parking lot than Moraine Lake, which has a daily fee of $21 per vehicle.
+This parking lot at Lake Louise will fill up quickly in the summer (June through September).

-Paid Parking is in effect at Lake Louise from May long weekend to Thanksgiving Monday from 7 am to 7 pm.
+Paid parking is in effect at Lake Louise from May long weekend to Thanksgiving Monday from 7 am to 7 pm (May 17 to October 14 in 2024).
 Pay stations are located in both the Lake Louise upper and lower parking lots.

-In the past summer, we were turned away before even entering the village of Lake Louise due to the congestion of vehicles visiting the lakes.
+In the past, we’ve been turned away before even entering the village of Lake Louise due to the congestion of vehicles visiting the lakes.

 In all honesty, rather than wasting time circling the lake parking lots and stressing about finding parking, it’s just easier to book a Lake Louise shuttle.
 You can even go from Lake Louise to Moraine Lake by shuttle, allowing visitors to visit both lakes in the same day.

-Unless you are staying withing walking distance to Lake Louise, then the best way to guarantee you see Lake Louise is to get a ticket for the shuttle to Lake Louise.
+Unless you are staying within walking distance to Lake Louise, then the best way to guarantee you see Lake Louise is to get a ticket for the shuttle to Lake Louise.

 This post contains compensated links.

 As locals, we know that the summer months and late September (when everyone is looking to hike the best larch hikes around), it’s difficult to visit Lake Louise.